canjs/can-connect-signalr/docs/getData.md

 @signature `getData(id)`

-Invokes the method specified by [can-connect-signalr.signalR].getData or [can-connect-signalr.signalR].name+"Get" and expects the server to respond with the data.
+Invokes the method specified by [can-connect-signalr.signalR].getData or [can-connect-signalr.signalR].name+"GetData" and expects the server to respond with the data.

 ```js